ROCK3879/restaurant_booking_1/README.md

 # Restaurant Booking Website

 The Restaurant Booking Website is a restaurant website that enables customers to book a table online.
 People who would like to book a table online in a restaurant would benefit from using this website.

 ![Screenshot demonstrating website responsiveness on all screen sizes](#)

 # Overview

-The Restaurant Booking Website is a modern web application built using Django and PostgreSQL, which allows customers to create an account and log in to the website.
-Customers can select a table, date, time, and number of guests for their reservations, ensuring the guest count does not exceed the table's maximum@ capacity.
+The Restaurant Booking Website is a web application built using Django and PostgreSQL, which allows customers to create an account and log in to the website.
+Customers can select a table, date, time, and number of guests for their reservations, ensuring the guest count does not exceed the table's maximum capacity.
 Restaurant owners can manage their bookings, view upcoming reservations, and manage customers through an intuitive admin panel.

 # User stories

-## Admin wants to add new items to the menu

-As an admin, I want to add new items to the menu so that customers can see new food options.

-## Admin wants to remove items from the menu

-As an admin, I want to remove items from the menu so that customers do not see options that are no longer available.

-## Admin wants to edit existing menu items

-As an admin, I want to edit existing menu items so that I can update the details if they change.

 ## Admin wants to view all bookings